DigitalMomentum/MetaMomentum/readme.nuget.md

 ## Migrating from V2.x to V3.0 (Upgrade Guide)
+1. Update the MetaMomentum NuGet package to the latest V3.0 version
+2. Remove MetaMomentum.Core project reference if you have it, as its no longer needed as a separate package.

-1. AppSettings config has been moved to the datatype setings.
+3. AppSettings config has been moved to the datatype settings.
 If you have a `MetaMomentum` section in your app.config, you will need to copy these across to the settings in the Data Type editor for the following Fields:
  - **OGSiteName:** copy `Site Name`
  - **TwitterName:** copy `Twitter Name`
  - **FacebookId:** Facebook no longer uses this, so it can be safely removed
-2. If you have created settings in the `startup.cs` or `program.cs` file, you can remove the `services.AddMetaMomentum()` and move any of the settings over to the Data Type settings as per point 1.
+4. If you have created settings in the `startup.cs` or `program.cs` file, you can remove the `services.AddMetaMomentum()` and move any of the settings over to the Data Type settings as per point 1.
-3. If you have used the `@Html.Partial("MetaMomentum/RenderMetaTags", Model.Value("metaMomentum"))` HTML Partial, you can remove this and replace it with the `<meta-momentum meta-values="@(Model.Value<MetaValues>("MetaMomentum"))"></meta-momentum` Tag Helper.
+5. If you have used the `@Html.Partial("MetaMomentum/RenderMetaTags", Model.Value("metaMomentum"))` HTML Partial, you can remove this and replace it with the `<meta-momentum meta-values="@(Model.Value<MetaValues>("MetaMomentum"))"></meta-momentum` Tag Helper.
 Make sure you add the `@addTagHelper *, MetaMomentum` to your _ViewImports.cshtml file.